motionstarterinc-lang/ado-management/README.md

 ADO Management

+ADO Management is a company operating in two lines of business: web design and site generation, and property management.

+Web Design/Generator:
+Building and generating websites for clients, streamlining the design-to-launch process.

+Property Management:
+Managing rental/property operations, tenant and listing workflows.

+Tech Stack:
+TBD, update as the project takes shape.

+Status:
+Early planning stage, no code yet.
+This repo currently holds the project vision, implementation coming soon.

+Author: David Oladimejij, IT student at Towson University.
+ADO Management

 A management platform to help students track, submit, and stay on top of their Accessibility and Disability Services (ADS/ADO) accommodations, semester requests, professor notifications, and renewal deadlines, all in one place.

 Why: